-Fumito Ito, MD, PhD, joined the faculty of Roswell Park Cancer Institute in 2015 and is an Associate Professor of Oncology in the Department of Surgical Oncology and the Center for Immunotherapy.
+Fumito Ito, MD, PhD, joined the faculty of Roswell Park Comprehensive Cancer Center in 2015 and is an Associate Professor of Oncology in the Department of Surgical Oncology and the Center for Immunotherapy.
 He is also an Associate Professor of Surgery, Jacobs School of Medicine and Biomedical Sciences, State University of New York at Buffalo.

 After earning his medical degree from the Shiga University, Japan, Dr. Ito completed his postgraduate training in Surgery at the Shiga University Hospital, Japan.
 Dr. Ito then completed a research fellowship in Tumor Immunology at the University of Michigan and earned his PhD from the Shiga University, Japan.
-From 2003 to 2010, Dr. Ito completed his surgery residency training at the University of Wisconsin and surgical oncology fellowship training at the Roswell Park Cancer Institute.
-He then served as an Assistant Professor in the Department of Surgery at the University of Michigan before returning to the Roswell Park Cancer Institute in 2015.
+From 2003 to 2010, Dr. Ito completed his surgery residency training at the University of Wisconsin and surgical oncology fellowship training at the Roswell Park Comprehensive Cancer Center.
+He then served as an Assistant Professor in the Department of Surgery at the University of Michigan before returning to the Roswell Park Comprehensive Cancer Center in 2015.

 Dr. Ito is licensed by New York State and certified in General Surgery by the American Board of Surgery.